 Category: ISO-25010/Reliability/Maturity

-Statement: The solution’s system(s) MUST be maintained to defined Acceptable Error Severity constraints during both testing and normal operation.
+Statement: The solution’s system(s) must be maintained to defined Acceptable Error Severity constraints during both testing and normal operation.

-Rationale: Reliability is not dependent on age or user base: it is based on reliability under normal and peak operation loads, measured by the quantity and classification of errors as per defined error severities.
-While procured systems can be expected to be mature, this is not always the case.
-Vice versa, custom developed systems can be judged reliable not by age but based on the severity of errors raised.
+Rationale: Reliability is not dependent on age or user base, it is based on reliability under normal and peak operation loads, measured by the quantity and classification of errors as per defined error severities.
+While procured systems can be expected to be mature, this is not always the case and vice versa, custom developed systems can be judged reliable not by age but based on the severity of errors raised.

-Prompts: What is the set of known critical or high errors -- under any circumstance -- known of the system?
+Prompts: What is the set of known critical or high errors, under any circumstance, known of the system?
 Can you list any possible reasons that the solution’s system(s) may experience critical or high-level exceptions in the current use case?

 Availability